Vectorface/SnappyRouter/docs/handlers/jsonrpc_handler.md

 ```

 If the router is called with a URI ending in "Adder(.php)" and a valid JSON-RPC
-request POSTed for the method "add", the router should yield a JSON-RPC encoded
+request POSTed for the method "add", the router will response with a JSON-RPC
-response with the sum of the two arguments.
+encoded response with the sum of the two arguments.